Stephen C. Johnson: Silicon Valley

 In 1986, Johnson moved to Silicon Valley, where he joined several startups, where he worked mostly on compilers, but also 2D and 3D graphics, massively parallel computing and embedded systems.
 The startups included Dana Computer, Inc., Melismatic Software, and Transmeta, which made low-power, Intel-compatible microprocessors.

 Johnson served on the USENIX board for ten years, including four years as president in the early 1990s.
 He now serves as the USENIX representative to the Computing Research Association.

 Later career

 In 2002, he moved to Boston to work at MathWorks, where he helped maintain the front end of the MATLAB programming language, for which he also built a lint product called M-Lint.
 He had met MathWorks founder Cleve Moler while working at a Silicon Valley startup and developed a "long-distance consulting relationship" with him in the 1990s.

-Johnson currently lives in Morgan Hill, California and works on machine learning at Wave Computing, a startup that develops energy-efficient computers for machine learning.
+As of 2018 Johnson currently lived in Morgan Hill, California busy working on energy-efficient computers for machine learning at Wave Computing.